Spanning trees and even integer eigenvalues of graphs: Preliminaries

 \section{Preliminaries}

 By $X=X(G)$ we denote the $0,1$ vertex-edge incidence matrix of $G$.
 If we orient each edge of $G$, then $D=D(G)$ will denote the $0,\pm1$ vertex-edge incidence matrix of the resulting graph.
 The Laplacian matrix of $G$ is $L=L(G)=DD^\p$ and the signless Laplacian matrix of $G$ is $Q=Q(G)=XX^\p$.
 Note that the Laplacian does not depend on the orientation.
 The matrices $L$ and $Q$ are positive semidefinite.
-It is easily seen that the incidence matrix of $G$ and the adjacency matrix of $\li(G)$ satisfy the following
+The incidence matrix of $G$ and the adjacency matrix of $\li(G)$ satisfy the following \cite[p.~18]{biggs}

 Recall that for a matrix $M$, the matrices $MM^\p$ and $M^\p M$ have the same nonzero eigenvalues with the same multiplicities.
-This together with (\ref{A+2I}) imply that the matrices $A(\li(G))+2I$ and $Q(G)$ have the same nonzero eigenvalues with the same multiplicities.
-In particular, the multiplicity of eigenvalue $2$ for $Q(G)$ is the same as the nullity of $A(\li(G))$.
-Therefore, studying even integer eigenvalues of $A(\li(G))$ and that of $Q(G)$ are equivalent.
+This together with (\ref{A+2I}) implies that the matrices $A(\li(G))+2I$ and $Q(G)$ have the same nonzero eigenvalues with the same multiplicities.
+In particular, the multiplicity of eigenvalue $2$ for $Q(G)$ is the same as the nullity of $A(\li(G))$ \cite{gut}.
+Therefore, studying even integer eigenvalues of $A(\li(G))$ and those of $Q(G)$ are equivalent.

 We denote the vertex set and the edge set of $G$ by $V(G)$ and $E(G)$, respectively.
 If $S\subseteq E(G)$, then $\langle S\rangle$ denotes the induced subgraph on $S$.
 For a matrix $M$ with $R,S$ being subsets of row and column indices of $M$, respectively, we denote the submatrix with row indices from $R$ and column indices from $S$ by $M(R,S)$.